Not to be avoided, obviously.

 And that’s mostly what I read during the holidays.
 Now, what did I read between March and July I wonder?
 Think, think, think.

-Update number 1: Well, of course, I reread the whole Harry Potter series.
+Update number 1: Well, of course, I reread the whole series that will not be named.
 That took a couple of days.

 Update number 2: The School at the Chalet by Elinor Brent-Dyer.
 I’ve never read any of the Chalet School books before, and found this copy by chance so thought I’d try it.
 It’s niceish.
 I’ll probably buy more from the series if I come across them second-hand, but I doubt I can be bothered to search very hard.